 Webinar: Tracking Coral Health in the Caribbean Sea

-Join Marine Biologist Leah Harper to learn about her important work studying the health of coral reef ecosystems throughout the Caribbean Sea.
-Leah shares how the MarineGEO program monitors corals and the important reef ecosystems they support, and assesses fish and invertebrate biodiversity.
+Meet Leah Harper, a marine biologist at the Smithsonian Environmental Research Center.
+In this video, Leah describes the research she does in near-shore habitats, such as coral reefs and sea grasses, to learn how these ecosystems function.
+She shares how the MarineGEO program monitors corals and the important reef ecosystems they support, and assesses fish and invertebrate biodiversity.
 She explains how her work is part of MarineGEO's larger effort to understand how corals, fish, and invertebrates interact to maintain diverse and thriving tropical marine ecosystems.
+Leah also discusses how she measures biodiversity and tracks the health of stony corals.

-This video is an extension activity for the museum's Reefs Unleashed digital school program for Grades 6-12.
+- This video is an extension activity for the museum's Reefs Unleashed school program for Grades 6-12.

 About Smithsonian Science How